How to Export a WordPress Site Quickly and Efficiently

 • Media library is where you can manage all the images, videos, documents and audio used on your site.

 Depending on your requirements, different parts of a site export to different formats.
-Two such formats are:

-2. Exporting to an HTML file is easiest with a plugin like Export WP Page to Static HTML/CSS.
+Exporting to an HTML file is easiest with a plugin like Export WP Page to Static HTML/CSS.
 This is especially helpful for websites that are simple.

-How to export a WordPress site using a plugin
+Export a WordPress site as a backup

 backup details in BlogVault dashboard